In-Game-Collectables/IGC_UE4/README.md

 # IGC_UE
 This document is currently a work in progress.

-[In Game Collectables](https://www.igc.studio/) Plugin for Unreal Engine 4.27.
+[In Game Collectables](https://www.igc.studio/) Plugin for Unreal Engine 5.2.
 This plugin will capture renders spun around a target object and export out a JSON file of the relative camera transforms.
 It will upload the necessary files to the IGC API to process to re-create a printable mesh.

+Currently under development and may not fully work as intended.

 ## How to use
 ### Step 1: Set Up